Sinkhorn Divergences for Unbalanced Optimal Transport: Implementation

 \section{Implementation}

-Let us now explain how to compute unbalanced OT divergences between discrete measures.
-We proceed in two steps: first, the Sinkhorn algorithm is performed according to Definition~\ref{def-sinkhorn}; then, the potentials are integrated against the input measures as described for instance in Proposition~\ref{prop-funct-kl} when $\D_\phi=\rho\KL$.
+We detail here how to compute all divergences defined Section~\ref{sec-ot-prop} when $(\al,\be)$ are discrete measures.
+It takes two steps.
+Firstly $(\f_{\al\be},\g_{\al\be}, \f_\al, \g_\be)$ are computed using the Sinkhorn algorithm~\ref{def-sinkhorn}.
+Secondly, potentials are summed against the input measures as described for instance in Proposition~\ref{prop-funct-kl} when $\D_\phi=\rho\KL$.